Buying Tips

 This test works because independent verification removes the seller from the information chain.
 A fraudulent seller cannot afford for you to retrieve the original auction record yourself — because the record will show the real grade, the real mileage, and the real damage history.
 Their only defence is preventing you from checking.

-10 Signs of a Legitimate Operation
+10 signs of a legitimate operation

 Provides chassis number before any payment No conditions, no deposit required first.
-The chassis number is shared upfront so you can verify the vehicle independently.
+The chassis number is shared upfront so you can verify independently.
 This is the single most important signal of a legitimate operation.

 🚫